 How to Create a Search Folder

-Creating a search folder is easy, go to search folders and select create new.
+Creating a search folder is easy, go to search folders, right click and and select new search folder.

 Best Practices for Creating Folders in Outlook

 Now that you know about search folders, let’s go through some best practices for creating folders to give your email some structure.

 Tip #1: Don’t create a separate folder for every type of email.